rfuzzo/MWSE/docs/source/apis/tes3.md

 	* `returnSmoothNormal` (boolean): *Default*: `false`.
 Use normal interpolation for calculating vertex normals.
 	* `returnTexture` (boolean): *Default*: `false`.
 Calculate and return the texture coordinate at intersections.
 	* `ignore` (table&lt;integer, [niNode](../types/niNode.md)|[tes3reference](../types/tes3reference.md)&gt;): *Optional*.
 An array of references and/or scene graph nodes to cull from the result(s).
+	* `accurateSkinned` (boolean): *Default*: `false`.
+If true, the raytest will deform skinned objects to accurately raytest against them.
+This significantly slows down the operation.

 **Returns**: